 Not everyone has a large population of Lactobacillus plantarum in their gastrointestinal tract, in fact, studies show that only one quarter of Americans eating a typical "western" diet are colonized with it.
 This figure rises to almost two-thirds of American Seventh-Day Adventists, a group that eat little or no meat.
 Studies show that the folk that are populated with Lactobacillus plantarum have between 107 to 109 bacteria per gram of feces.2

 Tu Zen is probably the most popular of the supplements with good reason.
 Until recently it has been hard to get in some countries.
 Contains 10 billion cfu of the fabulous 299v strain.
 Fairly new to US Amazon so not many reviews yet but anyone with gastro problems has undoubtedly heard all about it.
-If you haven't check out this page and Natural Remedies for IBS so that you can make an informed decision because unfortunately they don't tell you a thing about it on Amazon!
+If you haven't read this page and Natural Remedies for IBS so that you can make an informed decision.

 Tu Zen is my pick for getting a great strain of L plantarum in a probiotic.